ChenCgj/SUI/README.md

   2. change the %PATH% or make the header files with the code
   3. build

+tips: you can define `DEBUG_OPEN` to output the information of running

 ## Quickly start

 When you finish building, you will get the static library in /build.